tealhorizon87/ms2_block-puzzle/README.md

   - to be able to restart the game if I lose
   - to see my current score and level
   - to see my previous scores, and what my highest score is
+  - to be able to play the game on any sized device
   - contact the owner of the game app to suggest additional features or report bugs

 ### Design